· How do I hire workers?

 Do I have to pick up the worker?

-No, most job matches will take place over the phone or via email and, depending upon the location, the day workers will be responsible to transport themselves to the job site.
+No, job matches will take place via our web page and, depending upon the location, the day workers will be responsible to transport themselves to the job site.
 Most workers utilize public transportation, carpooling or bicycles.
-Please state your preference when you call or submit your email request to the Center.
+Please state your preference when you submit your request to the Center.

 Why hire from the Day Worker Center?